 Customers interact with brands across many channels — email, SMS, WhatsApp, push notifications, websites, apps, and more.
 The challenge is that most companies manage these channels with separate tools.
 Customer data gets scattered, campaigns become harder to personalize, and teams struggle to understand what actually drives revenue.

 An omnichannel customer engagement platform solves this by bringing customer data, messaging, automation, personalization, and analytics into one place.
+McKinsey research shows that companies excelling at omnichannel personalization generate 40 percent more revenue than average performers.
+This guide covers the 12 platforms worth evaluating in 2026.

 | Platform | Best For | Main Strength |